Grenada Taxes: A Guide for Individuals and Legal Entities

 • Wealth protection structure: Grenada does not have wealth, inheritance, or capital gains taxes, allowing individuals to protect their assets for future generations.

-• Gain tax residency easily: The Grenada citizenship by investment program allows foreign nationals to establish tax residency without needing to qualify for a work visa or having familial ties to the country.
+• Gain tax residency easily: The Grenada Citizenship by Investment Program allows foreign nationals to establish tax residency without applying for a work visa or having familial ties to the country.

-• Business friendliness: Banks in Grenada provide offshore banking services, which combines favorably with option to incorporate International Business Companies (IBCs).
+• Business friendliness: Banks in Grenada provide offshore banking services, which combines favorably with the option to incorporate International Business Companies (IBCs), and offshore account holders can pay Grenada taxes online.

 • Close bilateral relations with the USA: The Grenada E2 Visa treaty with the United States allows Grenadians to live and run businesses in the US without taxation by the Grenada Inland Revenue Division.